Consider health planning when thinking about retirement planning

 Is It Feasible That I Will Be Able To Rely on My Employer Health Benefits After I Retire?

 Find out from your human resources department or company benefits website whether or not your company offers retiree health benefits.
 Then find out the details of your retiree benefits package.
 Be aware that some companies are trimming benefits or doing away with them altogether for future retirees.
 If you are not employed, but your spouse is considering retiring, ask about any spousal benefits his or her employer may offer.
 Become informed about your health benefits options, such as purchasing individual or group coverage on your own, and plan out-of-pocket health care costs.

 I am Self Employed and would like to Retire Before age 60.
 Is This A Possibility?

 If you decide to retire five years before Medicare coverage becomes available to you at age 65, you should evaluate other health benefits options.
-Since you are self-employed, you should talk to your individual health plan provider about extending your benefits into retirement.
-You may also consider purchasing an individual health plan from a professional/alumni association you belong to.
+Since you are self-employed, you should talk to your health plan provider about extending your benefits into retirement.
+You may also consider purchasing an individual health plan from a professional/alumni association you belong.

 I am Currently Unemployed, What are My Retirement Saving Options?